zed-industries/zed/docs/src/remote-development.md

 ## Supported platforms

 The remote machine must be able to run Zed.
-The following platforms should work, though note that we have not exhaustively tested every linux distribution:
+The following platforms should work, though note that we have not exhaustively tested every Linux distribution:

 - macOS Catalina or later (Intel or Apple Silicon)
 - Linux (x86_64 only).
 You must have `glibc` installed at version 2.29 (released in 2019) or greater and available globally.